 Imagine the situation, I’m hurtling down the highway and I’m walking through the Carbonite iPhone app with my wife, looking for data we know is sitting on a password encrypted file back at home.
 Carbonite offers the options to log into your filesystem via a computer browser, or to access your files directly via the trusty old iPhone app.
+Then I started reading about Safeguarding Digital Assets because having my devices safe is really important for me.

 The trouble is that the Pages file was stripped of its password.
 What?